wangpan8154/east-text-detection-with-mxnet/README.md

 + Only **RBOX** part is implemented.
 + A fast Locality-Aware NMS in C++ provided by the paper's author.
-+ The pre-trained model provided achieves **80.83** F1-score on ICDAR 2015
-	Incidental Scene Text Detection Challenge using only training images from ICDAR 2015.
 + Differences from original paper
 	+ Use ResNet-50 rather than PVANET
 	+ Use dice loss (optimize IoU of segmentation) rather than balanced cross entropy